 How much does the Strawberry Farm Tour Cost?

 The cost of a field trip is $8.00 per student.
 Teachers and chaperones will be free of charge for the farm activities.
-If adults choose to pick berries, they will be charged $2.25 per pound.
-This usually averages to about $12.00-$13.00 per gallon.
+NEW FOR 2019 *The cost for parents and siblings will be $5.00 per person.
+Parents will pay on site at the field.
+This cost covers their tractor ride and a pint of strawberries*

 Group leaders; please visit our ONLINE BOOKING CALENDAR.